sinzin91/socrates-gpt/README.md

 ## How does it work?
 The entire "backend" of this app is a prompt, found in `public/prompts/data.prompt`.
 We ask the model to impersonate Socrates, and generate questions based on the given text.
 We also provide a data model it should use to return the response in, which includes the source text, generated questions, and options, in JSON format.
 We're then able to parse the json and render it in the React front end.
 If you ask for another question, we update the prompt with the previous state of questions already asked and options selected and pass it back to the model.

 Creating a traditional backend to power an app like this without the use of LLMs would be highly non-trivial.
-There are however some issues and limitations that show some of the weaknesses of LLMs.
-These probably make LLM based back ends unsuitable for production applications that require low latency and deterministic output, but they are still useful for prototyping and exploring the capabilities of LLMs.

 ## Issues
-- It can take up to 20 seconds to receive a response from the API.
 - If you provide a very short text, the model can start generating questions that are not grounded in the text.
 For example, if the text is "The sky is blue", the model might generate a question like "Why is the sky blue?" despite the reason not being provided in the text.
-- In some cases, the model seems to "undo" changes in state.
+- Sometimes the model seems to "undo" changes in state.
 For example, a question might get removed from state on the next run.
+- It can take up to 20 seconds to receive a response from the API.

+These issues and limitations show some of the weaknesses of LLMs.
+These make LLM based backends currently unsuitable for production applications that require low latency and deterministic output, but they are still useful for prototyping and exploring the capabilities of LLMs.
+These are still early days.

 ## Setup
 1. Run `npm install` to download required dependencies
-2. Enter your OPENAI_API_KEY in `src/App.js`, or pass it in to the UI
+2. Enter your `OPENAI_API_KEY` in `src/App.js`, or pass it in to the UI
 3. Run `npm run start`.
-GraphGPT should open up in a new browser tab.
+SocratesGPT should open up in a new browser tab.

 ## Credits
 Shout out to https://github.com/varunshenoy/GraphGPT for the inspiration.